Warriors vs. Lakers: Betting Trends, Record ATS, Home/Road Splits

 Additional Lakers Insights & Trends

-- Los Angeles is 5-5 against the spread and 7-3 overall over its last 10 contests.
+- Los Angeles is 6-4 against the spread and 7-3 overall over its past 10 games.

 - In their past 10 games, the Lakers have hit the over six times.